 Documentation for RTMA/URMA can be found at the official COMET site.

 Official guidance for the operational CONUS, Alaska, and Guam RTMA systems can be found at the Model Analysis and Guidance (MAG) web page.
 The MAG page is supported 24 hours a day and 7 days a week.

 EMC maintains a web page of RTMA/URMA/RTMA-RU graphics that supplements the NCEP MAG site.
 EMC-generated web pages are experimental and not subject to 24/7 support, and will be unavailable during computer outages.
-Where the "web page" above links to the new web page.
-If anyone else wants to suggest an alternate wording that is fine.

 The precipitation analysis is mapped from the 1km radar-only MRMS ConUS QPE.

 The very first version of RTMA was implemented on August 22nd, 2006.
 A comprehensive list of all RTMA/URMA implementations can be found at the EMC Mesoscale Systems Change web site.

 Figure 1 : Domains for which the RTMA analysis is run in NCEP Production.